-Japanese violist Otoha Tabata currently studies with Nathan Braude at the Royal College of Music London, where she has gained a full scholarship as a Richard & Susan Jarvis Award Holder.
-Recent competition successes include First Prize at the 2018 North International Competition, Promotion Prize at the 2018 Anton Rubinstein Viola Competition, and an Honorary Mention at the 2019 Oskar Nedbal Viola Competition.
+Japanese violist Otoha Tabata performs internationally and across Europe and has appeared as soloist at the Wigmore Hall, the Concertgebouw, and the Queen Elizabeth Hall.
+Recently she received 3rd Prize at the Windsor Festival International String Competition, Promotion Prize at the Anton Rubinstein Viola Competition, and an Honorary Mention at the Oskar Nedbal Viola Competition.

 Having been inspired by the Benedetti Foundation’s educational projects, she was selected as Ambassador by Nicola Benedetti to participate in the Benedetti Sessions London.

 As a member of the renowned LGT Young Soloists, she performs in numerous concert tours around the world and recording CD albums.
 Most recently she recorded Paganini La Campanella with the ensemble in Abbey Road Studios, and recorded a new CD album in Teldex Studios to be released in 2023.